gattaca-com/based-op/docs/docs/architecture/consensus.md

 - `engine_sealFragV0`
 - `engine_envV0`

-the processing is detailed in the [next](/architecture/execution.md) section.
+The processing is detailed in the [next](/architecture/execution.md) section.